gravitational/teleport/rfd/0026-custom-approval-conditions.md

 reviews could theoretically be "summed" (e.g. `{"hello": ["world"]}` and `{"hello": ["there"]}` become `{"hello": ["there","world"]}`).
 This isn't a perfect solution, as it would prevent users from treating the order of annotations as meaningful, but that may be for the best.
-They were never intended to be meaningfully ordered, and this same kind of summing already happens elsewhere.
+They were never intended to be meaninfully ordered, and this same kind of summing already happens elsewhere.